axemclion/grunt-saucelabs/README.md

 		username: 'saucelabs-user-name',
 		key: 'saucelabs-key',
 		urls: ['array or URLs to to load for QUnit'],
-		tunnelTimeout: ['A numeric value indicating the time to wait before closing all tunnels '],
+		tunnelTimeout: 'A numeric value indicating the time to wait before closing all tunnels ',
+		testTimeout: 'Milliseconds to wait before timeout for qunit test per page'
 		testname: 'Name of the test',
 		tags: ['Array of tags']
 		browsers: [{